braek-neck/managing-secrets-on-Kubernetes/README.md

 ## Requirements

 **Data Security**: The solution must ensure the security of sensitive data such as passwords, tokens, and keys.
-It should encrypt secrets both at rest and in transit to protect against unauthorized access and data breaches.
+It should encrypt secrets both at rest and in transit to protect against unauthorized access and data breaches[1].
 **Access Control**: Implement fine-grained access control mechanisms to restrict who can access and modify secrets.
 Role-Based Access Control (RBAC) should be supported to define permissions.
 **Audit Trail**: Enable auditing capabilities to track changes and access to secrets.
 This helps in compliance and troubleshooting efforts.
 **Ease of Integration**: The solution should seamlessly integrate with Kubernetes clusters and existing tools commonly used in the Kubernetes ecosystem.